Max Richter: Three Worlds: Music from Woolf Works (2017)

 Three Worlds: Music From Woolf Works is Richter's eighth album, released in January 2017.
 The music is taken from his score for the ballet Woolf Works, choreographed by Wayne McGregor at the Royal Opera House in London, which follows a three-part structure offering evocations of three books by Virginia Woolf: Mrs Dalloway, Orlando, and The Waves.
 The album features classical and electronic sound as well as a voice recording of Woolf herself.

 Voices (2020)

 Richter's Voices project, a collaboration with visual artist Yulia Mahr, is inspired by the Universal Declaration of Human Rights and features an 'upside down' orchestra, a concept he developed to reflect his dismay about post-truth politics in the 21st century.
 The album contains readings of the declaration by Eleanor Roosevelt and actress KiKi Layne, with another 70 readings crowd-sourced from around the world.

 Mahr's accompanying videos deal with the artist's own experiences of migration.
 The video 'Mercy' won a BAFTA award.

 Yo-Yo Ma played the album's opening piece at his concert "A New Equilibrium" honouring the 75th anniversary of the UN's creation.

+Voices 2 (2021)

+A follow up to Voices (2020), described as "a more restful, almost ambient affair" compared to the previous album, and reflecting "Richter's dismay with post-truth politics".